pica-j-l/hello-world/README.md

 It's continuing mission to explore strange new worlds.

-To seek new life and new civilizations, to boldly go where no one has gone before.
+To seek out new life and new civilizations, to boldly go where no one has gone before.